Maria massacre: Massacre

 Such detail of how the Maria survivors came to be widely separated into three groups can only be supposition, as none lived to tell the tale.
 The body of the captain was found far removed from the others, and no trace of the crew members was ever found, so it is not known whether they suffered the same fate as the passengers.
 One contemporary noted that survivors of the schooner Fanny (Capt.
 James Gill), wrecked in the same area two years earlier (21 June 1838), were given every assistance by, presumably, men from the same tribe.
+Aboriginal people reported that the survivors of the shipwreck were guided down the Coorong as far as a point opposite Lake Albert, where they were persuaded to separate before all being murdered.